didi-maru/Fedora-Auto-Config/README.md

 | -h, --help             | display this help page |

-Use `Fedora-auto-config.sh --help` to display this help page:
+Use `Fedora-auto-config.sh --help` to display this help page.